Hetti Bywater

-Harriet Jessica Phoebe "Hetti" Bywater (born 10 September 1994) is an English former actress.
+Harriet Jessica Phoebe Bywater (born 10 September 1994) is an English former actor.
 She is best known for portraying Lucy Beale in the BBC soap opera EastEnders, taking over the role from Melissa Suffield from 2012 until the character’s murder in 2014.

 Early life

-Bywater was born in Sedlescombe, East Sussex to Welsh parents originally from Swansea.
+Bywater was born in Sedlescombe, East Sussex to Welsh parents of mixed heritage.
+Her grandfather from her mother’s side is Jamaican.
 She studied performing arts at The Theatre Workshop in Sussex, and from the ages of 13 to 15 attended Claverham Community College in Battle.

 Acting career

 Bywater began her career in 2011 by making guest appearances in Casualty and Doctors.
 She also had a minor role in the St George's Day film in the same year.
 Bywater had a guest appearance in the fourth series of Death in Paradise in 2015,.
 Between 2016 and 2017, Bywater guest-starred in two episodes of the first series of the Sky One drama Delicious.